Hermann Flade: Sentencing

 The death sentence was greeted with widespread horror.
 In the town of Olbernhau one radio listener recalled later how her mother broke down, shaking and sobbing that the death sentence was too much.
 The families of the listener and of Flade were not close, but they would have greeted each other in the street, and the show trial had been massively publicised.

 Internationally protests came from the CDU veteran, Ernst Lemmer and the major of West Berlin, Ernst Reuter, along with the recently elected West German chancellor, Konrad Adenauer, who charactised the court decision as an "act of terrorism" ("terroristische Handlung").
 Within the German Democratic Republic there was a proliferation of slogans on walls.
 Highschool students at Werdau staged a particularly well remembered protest and were rewarded later in the year with their own show trial, culminating with lengthy prison sentences.

-Sentencing rethink
+Sentence commuted

-In view of the reactions provoked, The Party now pushed for a rethink on the sentence.
+In view of the reactions provoked, The Party now pushed for the sentence to be commuted.
 A date for an appeal hearing at the Dresden district court had already been set, although Flade's defence counsel was not permitted to submit the grounds for the appeal until less than 24 hours before the hearing, which took place on 29 January 1951.
 The Dresden court upheld the guilty verdict of the lower court and they rejected Flade's annulment application.
 But they commuted the sentence to a fifteen year jail term.